Rocky Creek War Memorial Park

 © Chad Bromley

 Every year in August, on the Sunday closest to VP Day 15 August, returned soldiers, their families and descendants gather to remember Victory in the Pacific and to take part in a dedication and unveiling ceremony.
-To commemorate 79 years since the end of WWII in the Pacific the 2024 VP Day Commemorative Service will be at 10am Sunday 11 August.
+To commemorate 79 years since the end of WWII in the Pacific the 2024 VP Day Commemorative Service will be held on Sunday 11 August.

 Donations of $5/vehicle/night contribute to the maintenance of the war memorial and are greatly appreciated.
 Donations can be made at the Atherton Tableland Visitor Information Centre on the corner of Silo and Herberton Roads in Atherton.